Opel cam-in-head engine: Design

 The original design of the cam-in-head engine was done by General Motors in Detroit, Michigan.

 Although the camshaft is in the cylinder head, the CIH is not a true overhead camshaft design.
 Rather it can be thought of as a cam-in-block engine with a greatly shortened valve drivetrain.
 The camshaft is driven by a roller chain.
-While the earliest engines used mechanical lifters, later versions used hydraulic tappets, which Opel pioneered for mass market production in the Family II unit which ultimately replaced the CIH.
+While the earliest engines use mechanical lifters, later versions use hydraulic tappets, which Opel pioneered for mass market production in the Family II unit which ultimately replaced the CIH.
 The cylinder head is a non-crossflow layout.
 This led to lowered fuel economy but was considerably cheaper to manufacture.
 The head and block are both made from cast iron.
-The CIH engine was oversquare, with the original three versions having a stroke of only 69.8 mm.
+The CIH engine is oversquare, with the original three versions having a stroke of only 69.8 mm.
 Later engines of over two litres received longer strokes; up to 77.5 mm for the 2.2 and 85 mm for the 2.4 (also used for the 3.6 litre inline-six version).

 While an improvement over a cam-in-block engine, the advantages over an OHC design were limited.
 For one, the lower head allowed for a correspondingly lower bonnet line.
-The CIH engine was also lighter (negated somewhat by the use of a cast iron head) and was expected to require less maintenance than an OHC design.
+The CIH engine was expected to require less maintenance than an OHC design and was also lighter, albeit negated somewhat by the use of a cast iron head.